-We review this report every year and involve pupils and parents and carers by gathering their input.
+We review this report every year and like to involve pupils, parents and carers by gathering their input.
 If you want to give us your views about the report, please contact the school office.

-Signed: Anthony Thomas Chair of Governors Date: 01st July 2016
+Signed: Richard Sage Chair of Governors

+Date: October 2018